I went for a first ride in Waymo One, the self-driving service, and lived

 Waymo addresses this in two ways.
 First, the company moved its safety operators back to the driver's seat.
 The operator is there to monitor the car and take over should something go wrong.
 Waymo is confident enough in its cars that it had moved those drivers to the passenger seat, but after feedback from backseat riders indicated having nobody at all behind the wheel made them nervous, Waymo moved the operators back over to the left.

-"Being incremental is the right approach to rolling this out," Daniel Chu told me, Waymo's head of product.
+"Being incremental is the right approach to rolling this out," Waymo's Director of Product Daniel Chu told me.
 "It is a source of comfort.
 It's something that helps newer riders."

 But the other, bigger avenue of assurance comes from the suite of displays inside the car.
 These show a simplified view of what the car itself sees.
 For now, this is a vital part of the equation that will further soothe nervous riders.